jvasquez9/Construction/README.md

 1. Run the main.java file.

+2. Next, select the CP type, program will ask for number of propositions.

+	Enter the number of propositions for l :

-2. The program will ask the user to select the type of CP like below.
+3. Then the program will ask for the type of CP you want for that Proposition

 	1 # AtleastOneC
 	2 # AtleastOneH